-Proteinuria (see section 3.4 Special Warnings and Special Precautions for Use):
+Proteinuria (see section Special Warnings and Special Precautions for Use):

 In clinical trials, proteinuria has been reported within the range of 0.7% to 54.7% of patients receiving bevacizumab.
 Proteinuria ranged in severity from clinically asymptomatic, transient, trace proteinuria to nephrotic syndrome, with the great majority as Grade 1 proteinuria.
-Grade 3 proteinuria was reported in up to 8.1% of treated patients, Grade 4 proteinuria (nephrotic syndrome) was seen in up to 1.4% of patients treated with bevacizumab.
-Patients with a history of hypertension may be at increased risk for the development of proteinuria when treated with bevacizumab.
-There is evidence suggesting that Grade 1 proteinuria may be related to bevacizumab dose.
-Testing for proteinuria is recommended prior to start of Vegzelma therapy.
-In most clinical studies urine protein levels of $\geq 2g$ /24 hrs led to the holding of bevacizumab until recovery to < 2g/24 hrs.
+Grade 3 proteinuria was reported in up to 8.1% of treated patients, Grade 4 proteinuria (nephrotic syndrome) was seen in up to 1.4% of patients treated with bevacizumab Patients with a history of hypertension may be at increased risk for the development of proteinuria when treated with bevacizumab There is evidence suggesting that Grade 1 proteinuria may be related to bevacizumab dose.
+Testing for proteinuria is recommended prior to start of bevacizumab therapy.
+In most clinical studies urine protein levels of $\geq 2g/24$ hrs led to the holding of bevacizumab until recovery to < 2g/24 hrs.

-Hypersensitivity reactions, infusion reactions (see sections 3.4 Special Warnings and Special Precautions for Use and 3.7 Undesirable effects):
+Haemorrhage (see section Special Warnings and Special Precautions for Use):